 Gravity Reports Preliminary Unaudited Fourth Quarter of 2022 Result and Business Updates

-Seoul, Korea, Feb.
-14, 2023 (GLOBE NEWSWIRE) -- Seoul, South Korea – February 14, 2023– GRAVITY Co., Ltd. GRVY ("Gravity" or "Company"), a developer and publisher of online and mobile games based in South Korea, today announced its selected preliminary unaudited financial results for the fourth quarter ended December 31, 2022 and business updates.
+/EIN News/ -- Seoul, Korea, Feb.
+14, 2023 (GLOBE NEWSWIRE) -- Seoul, South Korea – February 14, 2023– GRAVITY Co., Ltd. (NasdaqGM: GRVY) (“Gravity” or “Company”), a developer and publisher of online and mobile games based in South Korea, today announced its selected preliminary unaudited financial results for the fourth quarter ended December 31, 2022 and business updates.

 PRELIMINARY UNAUDITED FOURTH QUARTER 2022 FINANICIAL RESULTS